 - Recreational and competitive cyclists that want to maximize their efficiency and comfort on the bike and to reduce the risk of developing overuse injuries.

-- At Physiomoves, you have the option of a bike fit from a Registered Physiotherapist or from our highly trained professional bike fitter, Rob Wright.
+- We are currently offering bike fits from our highly trained professional bike fitter, Rob Wright.